ixchow/15-466-ibl/README.md

 TODO: provide examples of code you wrote from this project that you think is good (elegant, simple, useful), bad (hack-y, brittle, unreadable), and ugly (particularly inelegant).
 Provide a sentence or two of justification for the examples.

+# Changes In This Base Code

+I've changed the main executable name back to 'main' and disabled building the server.
+However, ```Connection.*pp``` is still around if you decide to do some networking.

+I've added a new shader (which you are likely to be modifying) in ```texture_program.*pp```; it supports a shadow-map-based spotlight as well as the existing point and hemisphere lights, and gets its surface color from a texture modulated by a vertex color.
+This means you can use it with textured objects (with all-white vertex color) and vertex colored objects (with all-white texture).
+Scene objects support multiple shader program slots now.
+This means they can have different uniforms, programs (even geometry) in different rendering passes.
+The code uses this when rendering the shadow map.

+This shader, along with the code in GameMode::draw() which sets it up, is going to be very useful to dig into.
+Particular shadow map things that were a bit tricky:

+ - I'm rendering only the back-facing polygons into the shadow framebuffer; this means there is less Z-fighting on the front faces but can causes a light leak at the back of the pillar which is why there is still a little bit of bias added in the projection matrix.
+ - Clip space coordinates are in [-1,1]^3 while depth textures are indexed by values in [0,1]^2 and contain depths in [0,1].
+So when transforming the vertex position into shadow map space.
+ - The texture_shader does the depth comparison in its shadow lookup by declaring spot_depth_tex as a sampler2DShadow and by setting the TEXTURE_COMPARE_MODE and TEXTURE_COMPARE_FUNC parameters on the texture in GameMode::draw .
+It also sets filtering mode LINEAR on the texture so that the result in a blend of the four closest depth comparisons.
+ - When used on a sampler2DShadow, the textureProj(tex, coord) returns projection and comparison on the supplied texture coordinate -- i.e., (coord.z / coord.w < tex[coord.xy / coord.w] ?
+1.0 : 0.0) -- which is very convenient for writing shadow map lookups.

+I also added a blur shader that renders the scene to an offscreen framebuffer and then samplesa and averages it to come up with a sort of lens blur effect.
+(See the third part of GameMode::draw .)

 # Using This Base Code

 Before you dive into the code, it helps to understand the overall structure of this repository.